 Your mouth will be numbed.
 If your tooth is impacted you might be sedated, too.
 There are different methods, depending on how deep the anesthesia needs to be.
 If you are going to be completely under, an anesthesiologist will have to perform this step.

-If the tooth hasn’t erupted the dental professional will make an incision in your gum.
-If the tooth is also stuck under the bone a small piece might also be removed.
+Wisdom teeth surgery is necessary when the tooth hasn’t erupted.
+The dental professional will make an incision in your gum.
+If the tooth is also stuck under the bone, a small piece might also be removed.

 Disintegration of the tooth